Sheep42/prismatic-engine/README.md

 - `uint8_t _exp1`: Internal value for storing exponents used in 8-bit math

 - `uint8_t _exp2`: Internal value for storing exponents used in 8-bit math

+- `bool _pass`: Generic flag that can be used to keep track of states in a transition - Used by Fade In/Fade Out Effects to set even bytes, then odd bytes

 - `void ( *enter )( struct PrismTransition* )`: Function that runs when the transition is entered - If you use a pre-defined transition type, this will be set for you